cczapski/tiy_assignments/final_project/proposal.md

 ## Competitive Market Study

 Any Google search for volunteer abroad opens up a world of seemingly endless opportunities.
 With that range of endless opportunties also comes a range of volunteer types, locations, missions and overall purposes.
-WorldTeach has a dedicated focus for teaching in 3 to 12 month durations across 15+ countries.
+WorldTeach has a dedicated focus for teaching in 3 to 12 month durations across 15+ countries for any individual meeting 3 minimum requirements.

 Main competitors in this market study focus on organizations that have similar core purposes surrounding education in developing locations.
-Competitors outside of WorldTeach's more focused scope (i.e. organizations with limited volunteer locations or with various types of volunteer opportunities) are listed as Other Competitors.
+Competitors outside of WorldTeach's more focused scope (i.e. organizations with limited volunteer locations, with various types of volunteer opportunities or with more strict volunteer qualifications for teaching) are listed as Other Competitors.

 ### Main Competitors